deepjoy21/Powerbi-Ecommerce-Dashboard-for-Roy-Varities/README.md

 # POWERBI DASHBOARD PROJECT

 Objective:-
-To create a Dashboard to track and analyze the online sales of Roy Varities across India
+A Dashboard is created to track and analyze the online sales of Roy Varities across India(Microsoft Powerbi).